Sprained Ankle (cont.)

 What is the recovery time for sprains and strains?

-The goal of treatment is the return the patient to their level of function before the injury.
+The goal of treatment after a sprain or strain is to return the patient to their previous level of function before the injury.
 The duration of recovery depends upon the extent of injury and what part of the body is damaged.
 The most important therapy for all injuries is allowing time to recover and heal.
 Rehabilitating an injury may involve a home exercise program or it may be a formal physical therapy program.
 Regardless, it takes time and effort to repair the body and the patient should have a clear understanding of what is expected to rehabilitate the injury.
 Some questions that may be helpful include the following:

 - Are there work or activity restrictions or limitations that need to be observed?

 - When can I expect to be able to return to normal daily activities?